 (UPDATE: SCREENINGS ARE CANCELED DUE TO FORECASTED HEAVY RAIN) Friday and Saturday, May 21 - 22 at 8:30 PM

 Founded in 2010, Dance Film SF is a nonprofit organization that brings dance to new audiences through the presentation and development of dance-based media.
 In addition to presenting the award-winning San Francisco Dance Film Festival, DFSF’s year-round activities include special screenings, panels, and filmmaking workshops.
 Through touring and outreach programs, DFSF sends highlight reels to international screens and dance media into local schools.
 DFSF also produces original dance films through their Co-Laboratory program, matching top choreographers with professional filmmakers and creating the time, space, and budget for them to collaborate.

-2019 Audience Favorites Lineup
+2020 Audience Favorites

 Rules of the Houston Ballet Drive-In

 Rain Policy: If your showing is rained out, you will receive email communications about making alternate arrangements for your tickets.
 For more information, you may call our box office at 713-227-2787.

 Drive-In Box Office Hours: You may reach our box office during regular business hours, Monday - Friday from 9AM to 5PM at 713-227-2787.
 On the Fridays we are presenting films, we can be reached by phone until 9PM and on Saturdays from 5PM to 9PM.
 You may also reach us via email at email@example.com.